The story you were never told

 Reprinted by special permission

 On Sept.
 11 last year, up to 1 million people were evacuated from Lower Manhattan by water “in an emergent network of private and publicly owned watercraft–a previously unplanned activity.”
-It was an American Dunkirk, like the epic rescue of the British army at Dunkirk in 1940 by an armada of similar craft.
+It was an American Dunkirk, as the epic rescue of the British army at Dunkirk in 1940 by an armada of a similar craft.

 Yet you most likely never saw this astonishing event, reported last month by Professor Kathleen Tierney at the annual meeting of the American Sociological Association, on television and never read about it in the print media.
 It would have made for spectacular TV imagery; yet, as an example of calm and sensible and spontaneous action, it did not fit the media image of panic, an image that will doubtless be re-enacted next week.

-Tierney, director of the Disaster Research Center at the University of Delaware, argued that the reaction of people at the World Trade Center was what one might have expected from the research literature of the last 50 years on behavior in disaster situations. ”Social bonds remained intact and the sense of responsibility to others–family members, friends, fellow workers, neighbors and even total strangers remains strong. . . .
+Tierney, director of the Disaster Research Center at the University of Delaware, argued that the reaction of people at the World Trade Center was what one might have expected from the research literature of the last 50 years on behavior in disaster situations. ”Social bonds remained intact and the sense of responsibility to others–family members, friends, fellow workers, neighbors, and even total strangers remains strong. . . .
 People sought information from one another, made inquiries and spoke with loved ones via cell phones, engaged in collective decision-making and helped one another to safety.
 When the towers were evacuated, the evacuation was carried out in a calm and orderly manner.”

 There is growing research literature that Tierney cites that leaves little doubt about this description.
 (See also Lee Clarke’s article in the current issue of the new sociological journal Contexts.)
 Many will not believe that the scenario could possibly be true.
 Doesn’t everyone know that there is panic in disaster situations?
-Don’t people become frightened, selfish and flee in headlong panic?
+Don’t people become frightened, selfish, and flee in headlong panic?

 The answer is no, they don’t.
 The proof that this was not true on Sept.
 11 is to be found in the fact that 90 percent of the people in the World Trade Center escaped–which would have been impossible had people panicked.
 Most people are cool under such pressure.
 Their old social networks do not dissolve, and new social networks emerge.
 The paradigm of humankind as a mob simply isn’t true.
 We are social animals, and even when terribly frightened we remain social animals.

 Note that most of the positive social behavior that saved so many lives was not organized by any formal agency, much less by any command-and-control mechanism.
 People saved themselves.
 Other people converged from all over the city to help.
 As Tierney says, “The response to the Sept.
 11 tragedy was so effective precisely because it was not centrally directed and controlled.
-Instead it was flexible, adaptive and focused on handling problems as they emerged.”
+Instead, it was flexible, adaptive and focused on handling problems as they emerged.”

 In some sense, Sept.
 11 was a victory over the terrorists.
 Socially responsible free Americans prevented the loss from being much worse.
 Yet, the response of the planning agencies has been to establish more and more elaborate command-and-control structures, which will force a population that is not about to panic into panic behavior.